 Performance measurement in healthcare is aimed at enabling actors throughout the system to make better decisions.
 Across the globe, many jurisdictions are expanding their use of performance measurement and developing reporting mechanisms – with varying degrees of success.

 In Canada, multiple provinces, health regions, and organizations have implemented some form of performance measurement and reporting activities.
-The investments in these activities, to date, have been modest...
+The investments in these activities, to date, have...
 Read More

 To kick start the conversation on the future of drug coverage reform in Canada, Pharmacare 2020 held a national symposium on February 26-27, 2013.
 Over two hundred delegates from coast to coast descended on Vancouver to explore challenges with the existing drug coverage system and to map out collective goals for reform.
 Participants included academics, policy makers, stakeholders, and patients – all of whom had a chance to share their perspectives in a unique interactive forum....
 Read More

 Spending on health care continues to grow at rates considerably faster than inflation.
 Many provinces are now asking hard questions about value for money, and in particular, the quality of health care they are receiving for this increased spending.
 Amongst other effects, this has resulted in increasing attention from provincial governments to so-called “funding arrangements” – the processes through which provincial health ministries (and increasingly regional health authorities)...
 Read More

 The Canadian population is aging.
 In 2011, the leading edge of the baby boom turns 65 – with the great bulge of that generation to follow.
 That simple fact has focused important attention on some key realities such as the likely major increase in Canada's dependency ratio.
 But it has also spawned a dizzying number of assertions, myths, half-truths and misunderstandings about the implications of aging for our health care system.
 These tend to deflect attention away from the very...
 Read More